ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/data_reduction/preproc_htstream.md

 echo $runtime
 ```

 After looking at the script, lets make a slurmout directory for the output to go and let's run it.
-First we'll need to produce a list of samples for the script to work on.

     mkdir slurmout
     sbatch hts_preproc.slurm  # moment of truth!